-7.7.3 Expert settings
+7.6.3 Expert settings

-Server Users Login Attributes Groups Advanced Expert Internal Username By default the internal username will be created from the UUID attribute.
-It makes sure that the username is unique and (characters do not need to be converted.
-The internal username has the restriction that only these characters are allowed: [ 8 a-zA-Z0-9@-].
-Other characters are replaced with their ASCII correspondence or simply omitted.
+Server Users Login Attributes Groups Advanced Expert Internal l Internal Username By default the internal username will be created from the UUID attribute.
+It makes sure that the username is unique and ( characters de o not need to be conver ted.
+The intern al username has the restriction that only thes e characters are allowed: [ 8 n-zA-Z0-9( @-].
+Other characters a re replaced w ith their ASCII correspondence or simply omit ted.
 On collisions a number sed to identify a user internally.
 It is also the o home folder.
 It is also a part of remote URLs, for instance for all "DAV services.
 With this setting, the default behavior can ore ownCloud 5 enter the user display name llowing f field.
 Leave it empty for default beha- vior.
 Changes will have effect only on newly mapped (adde d) LDAP users.
 Interna Username Attribute: Override UUID detec tion E By default, th e UUID attribute is auton natically detect ed.
 The UUID attribute is used to doubtlessly i dentify LDAP use ers and based on the UUID, if not specified otherwise u must make sure that the attribute of your ch pty for default behavior.
 Changes will have e ffect only on nev vly r napped (add ed) LDAP users and gro ups.
-UUID Attribute for Users: UUID A Attribute for Groups: Usernam e-LDAP Use er Mapping l Jsernames a re used to store and as sign (meta) da ta.
+UUID A Attribute for Users: UUID A Attribute for Groups: Usernam e-LDAP Use er Mapping l Jsernames a re used to store and as sign (meta) da ta.
 In order to precisely identify and recognize users, each LD AP user ١ will have an i nternal username.
 This requires a map ping from username to LDAP user.
 The create ed username is n napped to the UUID of the LDAP user.
 Additionally the DN is cached as well to reduce LDAP interaction, but it is not used for identification.
 If the DN changes, the changes will be found.
 The internal username is used all over.
 Clearing the mappings will have leftovers everywhere.
 Clearing the mappings is not configuration sensitive, it affects all LDAP configurations!
-1 Never clear ti he mappings in a produc tion environme ent, only in a testing or experimental stage.
+1 Never clear the mappings in a production environment, only in a testing or experimental stage.
 Clear Username-LDAP User Mapping Clear Groupname-LDAP Group Mapping Test C onfiguratio n i Help 10010 gurutio